 Scaling up recognition of indigenous and community land and forest rights

-Indigenous Peoples and local communities supported by the Tenure Facility in its first two years of operations have advanced collective tenure security over almost 1,800,000 hectares of land and forest.
+Indigenous Peoples and local communities supported by the Tenure Facility in its first two years of operations have advanced collective tenure security over over more than 4.2 million hectares of land and forest and strengthened protection over 2.4 million hectares of forest reserved for Indigenous Peoples living in voluntary isolation or initial contact.
 Their achievements prove that with funding and technical support, indigenous and community organizations can achieve significant results in a short period of time.

 Securing tenure rights is crucial to global security.
 Here’s why: